 Money order are an essential tool in accumulating points and/or unloading PIN-enabled gift cards.
 While most of the mile-earning debit cards (i.e. Bank of America Alaska, Suntrust Skymiles debit card) have been eliminated, there are still a few instances when money orders come in handy.
 For starters, the UFB Direct Airline Check card still earns 0.5 miles per $1 spent.
-When you’ve maxed out the daily $2,500/monthly $5,000 load limit on the American Express Serve, being able to cash out remaining PIN-enabled Visa, Mastercard or Simon Mall gift cards via money orders can be a life saver for some.
-After all, the last thing you want to do is get stuck with thousands of dollars in gift cards you can’t cash out before your credit card bill is due.
+When you’ve maxed out the daily $2,500/monthly $5,000 load limit on the American Express Serve, being able to cash out remaining PIN-enabled Visa, Mastercard, and Simon Mall gift cards via money orders can be a life saver for some.
+After all, the last thing you want is to get stuck with thousands of dollars in gift cards you can’t cash out before your credit card bill is due.

 So where can you still buy money orders with a debit card or PIN-enabled gift card?
 You can try the following sources:

-1. Walmart.
 While the Walmart Money Center cashiers have been instructed not to accept PIN-enabled gift cards as payment for money orders, there are a few ways around this.
 First, you can use the Bluebird kiosk.
-Money order are capped at $500 per transaction.
+Money orders are capped at $500 per transaction.
 With fees ranging from $0.20-$0.75 per money order, you are looking at twice the cost as opposed to buying them from the Money Center.
 Still, if this is your only choice, there’s nothing to grovel over.

 If you do succeed with this and you are in fact using PIN-enabled gift cards, I’d advise you limit your purchase to under $1,000 at a time.
 Since you have to split up your payment methods, you’ll attract less attention if you’re simply splitting it in two.

-2. US Post Office.
 The lines at the US post office rival those at Walmart, but money order purchases aren’t quite as rampant.
 While I haven’t purchased money orders at the post office myself, you can give this a shot and expect to pay around $0.89 per money order.

-3. Grocery Stores (Raley’s, Publix).
 Some of my readers in Northern California have reported that Raleys has stopped accepting debit cards as payment for money orders.
 Still, give it a shot on your next grocery run and you may have another point goldmine on your hands.
 This can be especially lucrative when you factor in fuel rewards points.

 These are the places I’m aware of where you can buy money orders with a PIN-enabled gift card/debit card.
 If you’re aware of any others, feel free to share them in the comment section.